 There’s a little traditional Scottish village near Holyrood Park called Duddingston - a place not many tourists tend to visit as it’s pretty offbeat.
 The charming, Norman village is packed with character and being home to what’s said to be the oldest pub in the whole of Scotland, this puts the cherry on top of it.
 Have a drink at the Sheep Heid Inn which dates all the way back to 1360!
 There’s a lovely beer garden, and the food here is pretty good, but really it’s all about the cosy old-school atmosphere and built-in wooden bowling alley that makes it a winner.

-Wanna know the 10 Underrated Things to do in Edinburgh ?
+Wanna know the ?